speranzadeejoe/speranzadeejoe/README.md

 ---

 ## 🚀 About Me
 I am an aspiring Data Scientist passionate about **complex data analysis**, **machine learning**, and **AI-driven solutions**.
-Pursuing a **Bachelor's in Computer Science and Engineering** at SRM Institute of Science and Technology, I focus on solving real-world challenges through data-driven insights.
+I have completed **Btech in Computer Science and Engineering** at SRM Institute of Science and Technology, I focus on solving real-world challenges through data-driven insights.

 My interests include:
 - 📊 Large-scale data management and statistical analysis